ingresso-group/slate/source/includes/_availability.md

 [individual seats](#individual-seats), [example seats](#example-seats),
 [commission](#commission), and [discounts](#add-discounts).

-**Note**: Ingresso offer an interactive seat map widget called [Feather](https://github.com/ingresso-group/feather-demo) that can be embedded in your website, saving you development effort.
-This is an alternative to requesting availability via the API and displaying it yourself.

 You should only send availability requests as a direct result of customers requesting availability.
 You should not automatically request availability to populate caches.
 [Performances with availability detail](#availability-detail) is provided for this type of use case.
 If this doesn't fit what you are trying to do contact us api@ingresso.co.uk.

 <aside class="notice">We may disable API accounts making excessive availability calls.</aside>

+**Important**: Ingresso offer an interactive seat map widget called [Feather](https://github.com/ingresso-group/feather-demo) that can be embedded in your website, saving you development effort.
+This is an alternative to requesting availability via the API and displaying it yourself.

 ## Availability